 The charges for accommodation include, gas, electricity, water, free internet access, contents insurance and gym membership.
+All of the prices listed are for self-catered accommodation.

 A damage deposit of £300 will be required in advance and you will be able to pay your accommodation fees in six instalments from October to March or three instalments in October, January and April.
 If you have any queries about making payments you should contact the University's Finance Office by emailing: creditcontrol@worc.ac.uk www.worcester.ac.uk/life/accommodation/living-in-halls